xapple/bumphub/README.md

 # `bumphub` version 1.2.1

-The project contains scripts to automate distribution and packaging of python modules on PyPI and conda.
+The project contains scripts to automate the distribution and packaging of python modules on PyPI and conda.

 ## `pybump`

 The first utility, `pybump`, contains a script to automatically publish a package on PyPI.
-More specifically the following steps are carried out:
+More specifically, the following steps are carried out:

 * Bump the version number of a python module (in `__init__.py`, in `setup.py` and `README.md`).
 * Regenerate the documentation with `pdoc3`.